coder/enterprise-images/README.md

 - python3 & pip3
 - gcc & gcc-c++ & make

-The one exception is the `minimal` image, which contains only git, bash, and curl.
+The one exception is the `minimal` image, which contains only bash, curl, git, and sudo.

 ## Images on Docker Hub